ravenlandpush/syncravencoinIPFS/README.md

 chmod +x syncallravencoin.sh && ./syncallravencoin.sh
 ```

 This is a very easy ipfs pinner that supports multi-threading.
-I may consider adding more advacned timeout functionality in the meantime whilst IPFS tools and batch management/job management is very limited.
+I may consider adding more advanced timeout and filesize functionality in the meantime, like we have for ravencoinOS pin management.
+Nice alternative script, automating adding ravencoin IPFS pinning in simplest and quickest way.
+Warning puts some load on ipfs and system.